-Our lab investigates a broad number of topics in social psychology, with overlap to neighboring disciplines such as motivation science, health psychology, personality psychology, and behavioral economics.
+Our lab investigates a broad number of topics in social psychology, with overlap to neighboring disciplines such as motivation science, environmental psychology, health psychology, personality psychology, and behavioral economics.
 These collaborative projects include research on self-control and self-regulation, social comparison, intergroup relations, moral judgment, sustainable lifestyles, consumer and health behavior, social media, and close relationships, among others.
 On this page, we provide a brief overview of some ongoing or recent lines of research.

 The vast majority of research on intergroup relations looks at a single dimension of social categorization: we study racism, sexism, or anti-immigrant attitudes.
 Yet, every individual we encounter in our everyday interactions would simultaneously belong to multiple social groups.
 The overarching goal of this project is to advance our understanding of how our own and others’ multiple group memberships contribute to our experiences of everyday interactions.
 The project combines three research lines.
 First, we aim to develop an information-based account of prejudice by investigating how people make inferences about individuals from their multiple group memberships.
 Second, we focus on the bi-directional relationship between intergroup contact and attitudes in everyday interactions.
 Third, we aim to uncover how minority groups cope with everyday experiences of discrimination and how their multiple identities might help them in this process.
 The project employs research designs with high ecological validity, such as ecological momentary assessment (experience sampling), factorial survey experiments, and virtual reality (VR) experiments.
 The project is funded by the German Science Foundation (DFG).